stevencox/blackbalsam/README.md

 ![image](https://user-images.githubusercontent.com/306971/80292483-05426b00-8725-11ea-9ab3-0686c8a6c76a.png)

-Blackbalsam is an open source visualization and scalable computing environment.
+Blackbalsam is an open source visualization and scalable computing environment providing computation infrastructure with ready access to COVID-19 data sets with an emphasis on data relating to North Carolina.

-It provides notebook computing via a JupyterHub interface to a Spark enabled Kubernetes cluster.

 ## Overview

+Blackbalsam provides flexible notebook computing via a JupyterHub interface including the ability to dynamically create personal Spark clusters using the underlying Kubernetes infrastructure.
+The prototype system runs at the Renaissance Computing Institute on premise but it is cloud ready.

 ### Authentication
 Access is provided via GitHub and OpenID Connect (OIDC).
 Whitelisted users can use their GitHub identity to login and start working immediately.